-Damon joined Bridgestone Americas in 1996 as Development Engineer for Bandag Incorporated (Bandag) in Muscatine, Iowa.
-Bridgestone Americas acquired Bandag in 1996, integrating the Bandag retreading business into Bridgestone Commercial Solutions.
-In his time with Bandag and Bridgestone Commercial Solutions, he served in various marketing roles with increasing responsibility, including Vice President of Marketing, where he provided strategic marketing leadership for the commercial truck tire and retreading segments of the business and led marketing communications around the company’s acquisition of Speedco.
+Scott joined Bridgestone Americas in 1996 as Development Engineer for Bandag Incorporated (Bandag) in Muscatine, Iowa.
+Bridgestone Americas acquired Bandag in 2007, integrating it into the Bridgestone Commercial business.
+In his time with Bridgestone, he has served in various leadership roles providing strategic direction to the businesses, including President, Firestone Industrial Products, President of Speedco Inc., Executive Director of Strategic Planning, Bridgestone Americas Technical Center and Vice President of Marketing, commercial truck tire and retreading segments.

-Damon graduated from Carnegie Mellon University with a bachelor’s degree in mechanical engineering.
+Scott graduated from Carnegie Mellon University with a bachelor’s degree in mechanical engineering.
 He earned an MBA from Frostburg State University and completed certificate studies in Executive Leadership and Management at the University of Notre Dame.
-He currently serves on the boards of FSTVS, the company’s joint venture in India, and Beijing Firestone Air Springs, LLC.
+He serves as a Strategic Board Observer for ClearMotion.

 Philip Dobbs is Chief Marketing Officer (CMO) for Bridgestone Americas Tire Operations.
 As CMO, Dobbs leads the integrated marketing strategy for the company’s consumer and commercial tire businesses in the Americas, and for Bridgestone Retail Operations.
 In addition, Dobbs is a member of the Board of Bridgestone Americas and the Board of Bridgestone Europe, Middle East and Africa.